valterlej/visualglove/README.md

 ### Step 4: get or compute the features

-You can download all necessary features using the provided links from the Pre-computed features section or you can compute them following the instructions from Visual Glove Computation section.
+You can download all necessary features using the links provided in the 'pre-computed features' section, or you can compute them following the instructions from 'Visual GloVe computation section.

 ### Step 5: train the captioning model using CustomBMT (bi-modal transformer)